jared-l-vine/hero6e-foundryvtt/README.md

 #### Maneuvers

-Activating a maneuver from a character sheet will apply OCV and DCV modifiers with the exception of variable modifiers or modifers that take speed into account.
+Activating a maneuver from a character sheet will apply OCV and DCV modifiers with the exception of variable modifiers or modifiers that take speed into account.
 Only one maneuver can be selected at a time with the exception of 'Set' and 'Brace'.

 ### Attack Automation

 - An attack can be used by clicking on the attack's image from the Character Sheet 'Attacks' tab.
 This will add a card to the chat for the attack.
 - The card will show the attack roll and damage roll as well as any additional effects information below.
 - Target defense can be applied to damage rolls.
 Final damage is applied to token's stun/body.
-If Stun damage exceeds CON then a sunnted contidion is applied.
+If Stun damage exceeds CON then a stunned condition is applied.
 - You can drag attack from character sheet to quick bar.

 ## System Options